Area of Study: Writing for Screen and Stage

 Educational Specialist., Liberty University, Lynchburg, Va.

 MFA, National University, San Diego California (Creative Writing/Screenwriting)

 BA (cum laud) National University (English)

 Michael has had a diverse career beginning as a musician and traveling the globe primarily as a jazz tenor saxophonist.
 After a short stint in a NATO ceremonial band, where he was able to play with the Russian Central Military Band of the Ministry of Defense, he traveled to and lived in West Africa and South America in the public relations musical unit La Banda Unitas.
-Later he lived in the South Pacific and had the opportunity to play or sit in with with top shelf acts like: The Brecker Bros., Mike Stern, Toshiko Akiyoshi, the Dazz Band, OJ’s, and David Sanborn’s band.
-He ended his military music career at the illustrious Unites States Naval Academy Band in Annapolis, Maryland.
-There he had the distinct opportunity to play with George Clinton (parliament/Funkadelic) and James Brown.
-In 2011 he wrote and produced the jazz album, “I Feel Your Love,” with M4B Jazz that featured the legendary Tom Browne and Fred Wesley.
-He has done the musical scores for feature films “Hatchet County,” “UFO/UAP Symposium,” “Stuck,” and “Devolve Babylon.”
-He continues to play today and has just recently been a guest artist with the legendary rock band The Box Tops.
+Later he lived in the South Pacific and had the opportunity to play or sit in with top shelf acts like: The Brecker Bros., Mike Stern, Toshiko Akiyoshi, the Dazz Band, OJ’s, and David Sanborn’s band.
+He ended his military music career at the illustrious United States Naval Academy Band in Annapolis, Maryland.
+There he had the distinct opportunity to play with George Clinton (Parliament/Funkadelic) and James Brown.
+In 2011 he wrote and produced the jazz album, “I Feel Your Love,” with the neo jazz group M4B Jazz featuring the legendary Tom Browne and Fred Wesley.
+He has done the musical scores for the films “Hatchet County,” “UFO/UAP Symposium,” “Stuck,” and “Devolve Babylon.”
+He continues to play and has recently been a guest artist with the renowned rock band The Box Tops.